pypa/packaging.python.org/source/tutorial.rst

   __version__ = '1.2.0'

-Projects should aim to comply with the `scheme
+Projects should aim to comply with the `version scheme
 <http://legacy.python.org/dev/peps/pep-0440/#public-version-identifiers>`_
 specified in :ref:`PEP440 <PEP440s>`.